SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 ## In the next lesson you will learn:

-- What is HTTP
+- What HTTP is

-- HTTP Developer Tools
+  * HTTP Developer Tools

 - REST and RESTful Services